 What causes eczema?

-Eczema, also known as dermatitis, is an inflammatory skin condition that can affect people of all ages, but is particularly common in young children.
+Eczema, also known as dermatitis, is an inflammatory skin disease that can affect people of all ages, but is particularly common in young children.
 Understanding the causes of eczema is essential to better manage and prevent this often uncomfortable condition.
-Here’s a look at the main triggers and mechanisms involved in the development of eczema.
+Here's an overview of the main triggers and mechanisms involved in the development of eczema.

 Atopic eczema and the immune system

 Atopic eczema is the most common form of this disease.
-It is a chronic condition related to an abnormal immune response.
-The immune system of people with atopic eczema overreacts to normally harmless substances, triggering an inflammatory reaction in the skin .
-This overreaction can be inherited genetically and is often associated with other atopic conditions such as hay fever and asthma.
+It is a chronic condition linked to an abnormal immune response.
+The immune system of people with atopic eczema overreacts to normally harmless substances, triggering an inflammatory reaction in the skin.
+This excessive response can be genetically inherited and is often associated with other atopic conditions such as hay fever and asthma.

 Allergenic substances and chemicals